 Numerous reports from companies like Verizon and even Symantec show that small businesses are the targets of nearly half of all cyber attacks, but at the same time, more than half of all small business owners believe that their companies are too small to be victims.
 With this information in mind, it’s crucial for businesses of all sizes to ensure they are safe, and there are several ways to determine whether your company might be at risk.

-One of the most important parts of protecting your business from cyberattacks involves understanding the most common kinds of threats and what they could mean for your business.
+One of the most important parts of protecting your business from cyber attacks involves understanding the most common kinds of threats and what they could mean for your business.
 The three most common are:

 If you don’t regularly take the time to talk to your employees about network and email security, there’s a good chance your business is not as protected as it should be.
 Once a week during your employee meetings, make sure that you are reminding everyone with access to your network about the dangers of ransomware, phishing, viruses, malware, and more.
-In fact, you can even test your employees with fake phishing emails that will help you discover how diligent your employees really are.
+In fact, you can even phish test your employees with fake phishing emails that will help you discover how diligent your employees really are.

 Finally, one of the absolute best things you can do to protect your data and network is to have regular security assessments conducted by professionals.
 These rigorous and in-depth assessments go through your entire network looking for potential issues.
-Things like your firewall, server, password vault, and more can all provide hackers and cybercriminals with the entry point they need to place viruses or ransomware in the system, and while the best way to prevent this is to reinforce the areas where criminals are most likely to enter, it’s impossible to do this if you don’t know which areas need reinforcement.
+Things like your firewall, server, password vault, and more can all provide hackers and cyber criminals with the entry point they need to place viruses or ransomware in the system, and while the best way to prevent this is to reinforce the areas where criminals are most likely to enter, it’s impossible to do this if you don’t know which areas need reinforcement.
 That’s exactly what network assessments do.

 attack - which has an average price tag of about $3 million - it becomes clear that the best course of action is prevention, and thanks to today’s advanced technologies, there are plenty of ways to secure your network - and keep it secure.